wp-plugins/stageshow/trunk/readme.txt

 * Version History for StageShow Plugins

+= 2.4.2 (30/12/2013) =
+* Aborts Activation if another StageShow variant is already activated
+* Added Date/Time Picker to Performances Editor
+* Added JS for Seat Selector (only used by StageShowGold)
+* Modified styles for Sales Editor "View Email" button

+= 2.4.1 (16/12/2013) =
+* Bug Fix: Undefined Field 'transactionfee' when checking out Reservations
+* Removed redundant Javascript

 = 2.4 (15/12/2013) =
 * Bug Fix: Verification Performance ID incorrect when performance select drop-down is not shown
-* Verification blocked if TxnID is blank
+* Blocks Verification if TxnID is blank
 * Added view ticket to Sales Editor and Tools page (opens in separate window)
 * Added "Number of Seats" option to Prices (StageShow+ only)
 * Added Updates for WP3.8